 The Issuer maintains defined benefit and defined contribution pension schemes for past and current employees.
 The defined benefit scheme has been closed to new entrants since 2007.
 The assets of the pension funds are held and managed by trustees separate from the Issuer's assets.
 Contributions to the funds are assessed by independent actuaries and agreed between the trustees and the Issuer.
 Risk arises from the schemes because the value of their asset portfolios and returns from them may be less than expected and because there may be greater than expected increases in the estimated value of the schemes' liabilities.
 In these circumstances, the Issuer could be obliged, or may choose, to make additional contributions to its pension schemes.
-In the year ended 4 April 2018, the year ended 4 April 2017 and the year ended 4 April 2016, the Issuer made additional employer deficit contributions of £152 million, £149 million and £49 million, respectively, to its pension schemes.
+In the six months ended 30 September 2017, the year ended 4 April 2017, the year ended 4 April 2016 and the year ended 4 April 2015, the Issuer made additional employer deficit contributions of £86 million, £149 million, £49 million and £91 million, respectively, to its pension schemes.
+As at 30 September 2017, it had a deficit of £262 million (£423 million as at 4 April 2017) in its pension schemes.
 Depending on the pace and nature of any future macro-economic recovery, the Issuer may be required or may elect to make further contributions to its pension schemes, which could be significant and have a negative impact on its results of operations.